joksas/badcrossbar/README.md

                     [2.3],
                     [1.7]]

-# device resistance in ohms
+# device resistances in ohms
 resistances = [[345, 903, 755, 257, 646],
                [652, 401, 508, 166, 454],
                [442, 874, 190, 244, 635]]